NoRedInk/recurring-stories-lambda/README.md

-Create periodic Pivotal Tracker chores with AWS Lambda.
+Create recurring Pivotal Tracker stories with AWS Lambda.

 1. Copy config.json.sample to config.json and configure the following as needed:
    - `ssm_tracker_token_name`: Name of SSM Parameter Store parameter to store